-That looks completely awful, doesn't it?
+That regular expression looks completely awful, doesn't it?
 Half of it is backslashes, producing a background noise that makes it hard to spot the actual pattern expressed.
 We'll see a slightly improved version of this expression later.

 These backslash codes can also be used inside square brackets.
 For example, [\d.] means any digit or a period character.
-But the period itself, between square brackets, loses its special meaning.
-The same goes for other special characters, such as +.
+The period itself, between square brackets, loses its special meaning.
+The same goes for other special characters, such as the plus sign (+).